eronchang/SI507-HW6/README.md

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

-Ｔhe style of paragraphs have been defined with borders, background color, padding, font size and line height in between the <style> tags, within the p curly brackets(p{}).
+The style of paragraphs have been defined with borders, background color, padding, font size and line height in between the <style> tags, within the p curly brackets(p{}).
 In order to change the background color of the paragraph to a different color, we can change the color code of **background-color** attribute in the p curly brackets, such as
 	```js
 	background-color: #3399ff
 	```

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

 I created(sort of mimicked) a new function called ```copyFunction_canada()```which first assign the element with id="Canada" to a text "O Canada".
-I also insert and call out this function on "McGill University" by adding ```oncopy="copyFunction_canada()"``` within the <li> tag.
-I figured this out by referring and mimicking what is performed to the original copyFunction() in the code and the ```oncopy="copyFunction()"``` code within the <li> tag associated with 'University of Michigan', which is intuitivetly telling me that on copy, call such function.
-I also noticed at the bottom of the code, there's a place to appear the text within the <div> tags, so I also added one that refers to the id that the result of "0 Canada" from ```copyFunction_canada()``` should appear.
+I also insert and call out this function on "McGill University" by adding ```oncopy="copyFunction_canada()"``` within the "li" tag.
+I figured this out by referring and mimicking what is performed to the original copyFunction() in the code and the ```oncopy="copyFunction()"``` code within the "li" tag associated with 'University of Michigan', which is intuitivetly telling me that on copy, call such function.
+I also noticed at the bottom of the code, there's a place to appear the text within the "div" tags, so I also added one that refers to the id that the result of "0 Canada" from ```copyFunction_canada()``` should appear.
 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**

 ```js